 In Final Examination, each theory course will be evaluated by two teachers of the department or outside (who may be either from DU or outside DU).
-In single teacher course the semester final test scripts must be evaluated by two teachers, one of whom must be the course teacher, and another, a suitable second examiner who may be either from DU or outside DU.
+In a course taught by one teacher only, the semester final test scripts must be evaluated by two teachers, one of whom must be the course teacher, and another, a suitable second examiner who may be either from DU or outside DU.